MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Results

 \subsection{Ablation Study}

-\textbf{Contribution of Individual Agent Fine-Tuning.} Table~\ref{tab:ablation-agent} shows an ablation study evaluating the impact of fine-tuning each agent in MapCoder on xCodeEval.
-Fine-tuning the retrieval agent alone improves accuracy from 13.21\% to 18.87\% and reduces format failures from 29 to 12, indicating better structural consistency.
-Adding the planning agent further boosts accuracy to 26.42\% and eliminates format errors entirely, increasing both non-debug passes (17 → 18) and debug-assisted completions (3 → 10).
-Fine-tuning the coding agent (without debugging) raises non-debug passes to 24 but reduces debug-assisted passes to 2, since MapCoder only invokes the debugger when initial code fails sample I/O tests.
-Stronger code may bypass debugging entirely, leaving some errors uncaught.
-Conversely, fine-tuning the debugging agent (without coding) increases accuracy to 27.36\%, with 12 debug-assisted completions—showing that an effective debugger can recover from weaker initial code.
-When all four agents are fine-tuned, overall accuracy peaks at 28.30\%, with a strong balance between direct (24) and debug-assisted (6) completions.
-These results demonstrate that each agent addresses distinct failure modes and that coordinated fine-tuning is essential for maximizing end-to-end performance.
+\textbf{Contribution of Individual Agent Fine-Tuning.} Table~\ref{tab:ablation-agent} presents an ablation study of agent-wise fine-tuning on xCodeEval.
+Tuning the retrieval agent alone raises accuracy from 13.21\% to 18.87\% and cuts format failures from 29 to 12.
+Adding the planning agent further improves accuracy to 26.42\% and eliminates all format errors, boosting both non-debug and debug-assisted completions.
+Fine-tuning the coding agent (without debugging) increases non-debug passes to 24 but reduces debug-assisted ones, as stronger initial code often bypasses the debugger.
+In contrast, tuning the debugging agent (without coding) improves recovery from weak code, achieving 27.36\% accuracy and 12 debug-assisted completions.
+Full fine-tuning of all agents yields the best performance (28.30\%), confirming that each agent contributes uniquely and coordinated tuning is critical for optimal results.

+\textbf{Impact of LoRA Rank.} We study the effect of LoRA rank on multi-agent performance to justify the configuration used in this work.
+The rank-32 setting was selected based on empirical evaluation rather than by convention.
+As shown in Table~\ref{tab:lora_rank_ablation}, rank-32 achieves the highest xCodeEval accuracy (22.64\%) among all tested configurations.
+Lower-rank settings (e.g., $(8,8,8)$) underperform despite being parameter-efficient, while higher-rank configurations (e.g., 64) do not yield further gains and can degrade performance.
+These results suggest that multi-agent performance depends on interactions between agent roles rather than parameter count alone.
+Overall, rank-32 offers the best balance between accuracy and efficiency, introducing only about 3\% additional trainable parameters relative to the backbone.

+\textbf{Backbone Selection.} Choosing the right backbone is critical for multi-agent code generation, where each agent performs a distinct, reasoning-intensive role.
+Among SLM candidates, we compare a general-purpose model (Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport}) and a code-specialized variant (Qwen2.5-Coder-7B-Instruct~\cite{hui2024qwen25coder}) for use in MapCoder.
+Despite similar sizes, the general-purpose model achieves higher accuracy and format adherence.
+Agent-wise ablations further show that replacing even one agent with its coder counterpart degrades performance, suggesting that the coder model lacks the contextual reasoning and adaptability needed for role-specific tasks.
+These results support our choice of the general-purpose model as the unified backbone for MapCoder-Lite (see Appendix~\ref{sec:coder}).